lekansogunle/mern-starter/README.md

 * Now is good time to create a commit.
     * Create a .gitignore file at the root of your project and add `/node_modules`.
 This will prevent you  from checking in your node_modules.
     * In the client directory, run `rm -rf .git` this will uninitialise this directory as a separate git repo.
+For windows users run `rm .git -r -fo`.
     *  At this point you can do a git init at the root of the app, commit your work and push to your remote repository.
 And maybe take a drink.

 * Next, we want to connect our server to MongoDB.
 If you have not done so, create a free starter account with mongodb at https://www.mongodb.com/cloud/atlas .
 In the mongodb atlas web interface, do the following;